useidel/knock/README.md

 # Kernel patch

-The patch for the kernel actually works now with 3.18.
+The patch for the kernel actually works now with some newer kernels, e.g. 3.18, 3.19.
 The one on the project website was built against 3.18rc3.

 # OpenSSH (for Linux) patch